discordjs/guide/guide/popular-topics/permissions.md

 ### Manipulating permissions

-The Permissions object enables you to easily add or remove certain permissions from an existing bitfield without having to worry about bitwise operations.
-Both `.add()` and `.remove()` can take a single permission flag or number, an array of permissionflags or numbers or multiple permissionflags or numbers as multiple parameters.
+The Permissions object enables you to easily add or remove certain permissions from an existing bit field without having to worry about bitwise operations.
+Both `.add()` and `.remove()` can take a single permission flag or number, an array of permission flags or numbers or multiple permission flags or numbers as multiple parameters.

 ```js
 const Discord = require('discord.js');